Is Delta 8 THC illegal?

 Why The Confusion?

-• The confusion people face is due to the name THC, and the fact that it relates to marijuana, a controlled substance.
+The confusion might be due to two main factors which are;- The confusion people face is due to the name THC, and the fact that it relates to marijuana, a controlled substance.
 Also, it is federally illegal under the Controlled Substance Act.

-• Another reason is that people still think that hemp might be illegal.
+- Another reason is that people still think that hemp might be illegal.
 Well, hemp was illegal as it was considered a plant with psychotropic effects.
 However, the 2018 Farms Bill legalized agricultural hemp, ending 81 years of prohibition and declared.
 After years of struggle, the decision was made, making it clear that hemp does not have psychoactive effects.